daorti/PowerBIWorkshop/Module 0 - Exploring the portal/README.md

 Invited members of this workshop will receive an e-mail with a link to the new workshop.

 ### Datasets
 Here are the data that you can import to the Power BI Service or connect from other sources.
-You can [import data from many sources](https://powerbi.microsoft.com/en-us/documentation/powerbi-service-get-data/).
+If you want to learn more about other ways of importing data to Power BI, go [here](https://powerbi.microsoft.com/en-us/documentation/powerbi-service-get-data/).

 So now we are going to import a Dataset.
-Click the button "Get Data", select Files, and click again in Local File.
+Click the button *Get Data*.

 ![](/Module%200%20-%20Exploring%20the%20portal/Images/getData.png)